IBM Cloud Docs

 S1022 (9105-22A) [3] 33 Up to 1984 GB

-It's important to note that a system's theoretical maximum depends on the data center.
+It is important to note that a theoretical maximum of a system depends on the data center.
 Also, the Power Virtual Server development team enforces the current available resources within each data center.
 With these processing maximums, the Power Virtual Server can meet any business workload requirement.

 Consumer ID

-Consumer ID groups the billing usages that are under a single resource such as virtual machines, shared processor pools, and storages.
-You can view resource usage with a broken down metrics.
-There is no change in billing or pricing and you continue to receive your bills as-is today.
+The Consumer ID groups the billing usages that are under a single resource such as VMs, shared processor pools (SPP), and storages.
+You can view resource usage with broken down metrics.

 Following are the benefits of consumer ID: